sainathadapa/stubthat/README.md

 `stub$onCall(2)$throws('err_msg')`

-When the function is called the nth time, error is thrown with the specifed message.
+When the function is called the nth time, an error is thrown with the specified message.

 *onCall* can be used along with *withExactArgs* and *withArgs*.